-A focused practice in adult clinical immunology.
+A focused practice in clinical immunology for adults and children.
 Each condition below links to a detailed page describing what the condition is, when evaluation is appropriate, the diagnostic approach used at Optimed Immunology, and the treatment options offered.

 Conditions where the immune system does not produce enough functional antibodies, leaving patients vulnerable to repeated infections.